Home Furnace: Why High-Efficiency is Important

 Electric and gas furnaces are the two most commonly used fuel-sources in homes around the country.
 Although electric furnaces are considered relatively safer, they are less efficient and more expensive to operate than gas furnaces.

 The operating principle of a single-stage furnace is very simple.
-There are only two settings which is off and on.
+There are only two settings which are off and on.
 When you turn on the thermostat, the furnace will run on full power and the furnace will automatically shut-off as the temperature in the room start to stabilize.

 A single-stage home furnace does not offer the flexibility to change settings.
 The cycle of hot air on full blast repeats itself as soon as the room cools down again.
 As such, this process consumes too much energy and does not provide a stable temperature for the home.